Plants for stormwater design, interactive selection tool for stormwater professionals and the public

 • For the species selection tool to be useful for stormwater practitioners and the general public, the species included need to be native to the project location’s region, ecologically equipped to survive at the project site, and commercially available.

-• The final tool provides 23 filterable categories that planners can use to “describe” their site and their project goals.
-The resulting list will contain species that are likely to thrive at the project site and accomplish the project planner’s goals.
+• The updated tool draws from the authoritative reference book Plants for Stormwater Design: Species Selection for the Upper Midwest by Dan Shaw and Rusty Schmidt, and provides 23 filterable categories that planners can use to “describe” their site and their project goals.
+The resulting lists will contain species that are likely to thrive at the project site and accomplish the project planner’s goals.

 Key innovations/contributions

-This project produced an online, searchable, native plant species database for Minnesota stormwater practitioners and residents, incorporating search terms that empower project planners to develop site- and project-specific lists of plant species.
+This project improved the existing Plant Finder tool, producing an online, searchable, native plant species database, designed to help Minnesota stormwater practitioners and residents develop site- and project-specific lists of plant species.

 What does this mean for Minnesota?